rozek/multi_io-thing/README.md

 # multi_io-thing #

-a simple thing with analog and digital I/O for the "Modular THings" project
+a simple thing with analog and digital I/O for the "Modular Things" project

 ## Application Example ##